Skip to content

 • open the hips forward

-• use arms for support
+• use the arms for support

 Safety

-• avoid knee pain
+• avoid loading the knees if pain occurs

 • stop if discomfort occurs